-I had already recommended The Explosive Child to several people even before I'd finished it, and it's base of my parenting practice.
+I had already recommended The Explosive Child to several people even before I’d finished it, and it’s the core of my parenting practice.

 It assumes that kids are doing their best, and that kids who “explode” are missing the skills that help them to adapt to changing situations.

 The book then offers methods of problem-solving so that parent and child can work together to improve the situation for everyone, reducing tantrums.